temapskov/gitea-github-sync/README.md

 `gitea-github-sync sync` Migrates all repos not present in Gitea from Github

+`gitea-github-sync sync-all-org-repositories ORG_NAME` Migrates all repos not present in Gitea from Github org

 ## Automate gitea-github-sync execution

 There are multiple ways to automate the execution of gitea-github-sync.
 One of them is using cron: